shroom-picks

 He Used Claude Code to Apply for 700+ Jobs — And Actually Got Hired.
 Here's What That Means.

-Santiago built career-ops — a full job search command center powered by Claude Code.
-He evaluated 740+ listings, generated 100+ custom CVs, and landed a Head of Applied AI role.
-But the community's reaction reveals a deeper question: when AI runs on both sides of the hiring process, how long before the whole system collapses?
+Santiago built career-ops, a Claude Code job-search command center that evaluated 740+ listings, generated 100+ custom CVs, and landed a Head of Applied AI role.
+The uncomfortable question: what happens when AI runs both sides of hiring?

 Surviving Anthropic's OpenClaw Billing Split — Three Lines of Prompt That Make GPT 5.4 Actually Work